-The headteacher may cancel any suspension or exclusion that has already begun; however, this power will only be used if the suspension or exclusion has not already been reviewed by the governing board.
+The headteacher may cancel any suspension or exclusion that has already begun, or one that has not begun; however, this power will only be used if the suspension or exclusion has not already been reviewed by the governing board.
 Where a suspension or exclusion is cancelled, the headteacher will notify the pupil's parents, the governing board, the LA, and, where relevant, the virtual school head (VSH) and the pupil's social worker.
-The headteacher will offer the pupil's parents the opportunity to meet with the headteacher to discuss the circumstances that led to the cancellation of the exclusion, and the pupil will be allowed back into school.
+The notification will also provide the reason for the cancellation.